We use our proprietary methodology to produce these rankings. Learn more →

 Manchester, New Hampshire

-The SNHU program provides students with the skills and knowledge needed to analyze workplace dynamics, improve employee morale, and increase productivity.
+The SNHU program provides students with the skills and knowledge needed to analyze workplace dynamics, improve employee morale, and increase productivity and profitability.

-The curriculum includes courses in personnel selection, organizational leadership and development, and statistics.
+The online Master's in Industrial-Organizational Psychology curriculum includes courses in personnel selection, organizational leadership and development, and statistics.

 Students can complete the 36-credit-hour program in as little as 15 months.